HylianShield/validator/README.md

 For more examples and documentation about specific validators, have a look at [the wiki](https://github.com/johmanx10/hylianshield/wiki).
 There is some sweet awesome and exotic stuff in there, like the Logical Gates, which enable you to combine validators.

-Want to filter out all negative teenagers from a range?
+Want to filter out all teenagers from a range?
 Let's shoot 'm down:

 ```php
 <?php
 use \HylianShield\Validator;
 use Validator\Integer;
 use Validator\LogicalNot;